prosvita/crh.transliteration/README.md

 transliteration.crh.toCyrillic('Merhaba!'); // Мерхаба!
 ```

-## Download the library and use in browser
+## Use in browser

+This module should support all major browsers including IE 7-8.

+### bower

 ```bash
 # Install bower if not already installed